Active Safety Features:

 - Headrests

-- Soft material in interior
+- Soft interior materials

-- recessed controls; no protruding parts
+- Recessed controls; no protruding parts

-- Fire-resistant zones
+- Fireproof zones

 Related page: